-The grazing permit would be issued with the same terms and conditions as the current permit.
-Livestock numbers can vary if authorized AUMs are not exceeded.
-Seasonal fluctuations of livestock numbers may be made to adjust AUM numbers to meet resource objectives.
-AUM numbers may be reduced in years of low forage availability and low available water resources to remain below the proper utilization level.
+resources to remain below the proper utilization level.
 If monitoring during grazing shows utilization is nearing the target utilization thresholds, the permittee would be required to respond by removing livestock before that threshold is crossed.
 The Alvord Allotment AMP and incorporated management changes would not be implemented.
-No range improvements would be constructed under this alternative.
-Existing range improvements would continue to be maintained following existing policy and existing NEPA.
-Appendix A: Map 3 - Existing Range Improvements shows current range improvements within the Alvord Allotment.
+No range developments would be constructed under this alternative.
+Existing range developments would continue to be maintained following existing policy and existing NEPA.
+Appendix B: Map 3 - Existing Range Developments shows current range developments within the Alvord Allotment.
+While there are numerous existing water developments within the allotment, the majority of them are not reliable21 and do not typically provide water for livestock during the grazing season.
+Reliable water sources are identified in Map 3.